Cyris-archernator/Weather-Api-App/README.md

-if you are incoperating your own api please use the website https://openweathermap.org/api
+if you are incoperating your own api key please use the website https://openweathermap.org/api